dvangennip/webos-devtool/README.md

 It allows webOS developers to select the default device for any actions, plus it allows one-click packaging and installation.
 Logging of applications is also supported.
 A simple implementation of [JS Lint](http://www.jslint.com/) scanning is part of the application.

 ### Current status
 This application was developed to target Moyo development, which required frequent packaging and uploading to a webOS emulator or device.
 Since the arrival of Enyo, most development can be done with the use of a browser.
 This means there is less need for this application, even though it is still functional.
 However, since the Summer of 2011 this project has not been in active development.
+Occasionally I fix a bug or add some support for Enyo as I see fit, but no major work has been done since.

 #### Supported platforms
 All webOS SDK versions are supported as far I have been able to determine.